 It’s not surprising that ginger is found in most household pantries as it is usually used as a home remedy for combating cold especially in winter.
 Most of us can relate to this, I reckon

 Ginger can be consumed in the form of tea.
 It can also be used as a flavoring agent especially in baking goodies as well as beverages, among other things.

-Ginger belongs to a family of turmeric, the herb that is known for its potency due to curcumin present in the plant.
-Given it is versatility, ginger can be used in various forms, either fresh, dried, powdered, and/or ground or pickled.
+It belongs to a family of turmeric, the herb that is known for its potency due to the curcumin present in the plant.
+Given its versatility, ginger can be used in various forms, either fresh, dried, powdered, and/or ground or pickled.

 The combination of ginger and green tea is believed to make a formidable pair in terms of their potency due to the antioxidant effects they display.
 This is found to be popular in Asia.

 Most families across cultures love ginger purely because of its medicinal properties.
 Not only that, but also because of its distinct flavor and aroma it elicits when added on foods and beverages.

 Well, without further ado, let’s dive in and find out the science behind ginger root and its effectiveness

 Is Gingerol, Compound Found In Ginger, The superpower Behind The Potential Benefits of Ginger?

 Ginger is thought to have many bioactive compounds exhibiting potential health benefits.
 These compounds include, gingerol, shogaol, and zingiberene among other compounds but gingerol takes the center stage.

 According to research gingerol is present in abundance in a fresh ginger compared to dried